Privacy Notice for Patients

 In addition, we have appointed a Data Protection Officer (DPO) who is responsible for ensuring Healogics adheres to the Data Protection Act 2018 (UK GDPR).
 The DPO ensures that we are registered with the Information Commissioner’s Office (ICO).

 Our ICO Registration Reference is ZA101854

 How does this affect you:

 You can be confident that we are adhering to the regulations and laws that apply to us about how we manage your information.
 You should know that anyone who receives your information from us also has a legal duty to keep it confidential.

-If you wish to discuss the management of your information, discuss your rights under the Data Protection Act or would like to view the Healogics Data Protection Impact Assessment then please do contact the Privacy Officer:
+If you wish to discuss the management of your information, discuss your rights under the Data Protection Act 20187 (UK GDPR) or would like to view the Healogics Data Protection Impact Assessment then please do contact the Governance Officer:

 Healogics Wound Healing

 & Lymphoedema Centres